frankwillmore/__VACUUMMS__/UTILITIES_USER_GUIDE.md

 The utilities included are typically quick text-processing utilities that perform simple manipulations such as smoothing data, sorting/histogramming, translating one format to another, etc.  These utilities are UNIX-based, are designed to be used in conjunction with the standard UNIX utilities sed, awk, and grep to build elegant pipelines for the processing of data streams.
 A basic understanding of these standard UNIX utilities will enable the user to perform analyses of data from xyz, car, psf, and other common formats.

-DISCLAIMER:  These are experimental codes; it is recommended you verify any operations against a known solution.
-Please direct any questions, concerns, fixes, etc. to willmore@tacc.utexas.edu.

 ## Utils

 (need entries for: )
-readtiff
 recip
 replicate_cav
 sgfg2fvi